damesaa201710054010/DesignPatterns-Software/README.md

 # DesignPatterns-Software
-This is the implementing for design patterns in Java
+This is a implementation of design patterns in Java